 I currently have the entire Game Boy game collection made up of all published games in Japan, US and Europe, unlicensed games and several homebrew cartridges.
 So, I think I have a good relationship with this brick!

-Greenboy Games is solely dedicated to produce and sell GB games in physical format (cartridges).
-When I decided to create the Greenboy Games studio, the spirit that I wanted to maintain has been the preservation of the cartridge game and the Gameboy as a console.
+Greenboy Games is solely dedicated to produce and sell cartridge games in physical format.
+When I decided to create the Greenboy Games studio, the spirit that I wanted to maintain has been the preservation of the cartridge game and the retro handheld as a console.
 The reason is that playing on a current PC that supports a game with lots of CPU, GPU, and RAM surpasses the gaming experience with a tiny 32kb games.
 Neither the music can be equally worked, nor the graphics, nor the colour palette, nor the dimensions of the game screen, and so on with long etcetera.